spineo/quotations/index.md

 In order to map our ERD created earlier to the database using the built-in Django Object Relation Mapping (ORM) we will edit the file [_myquotes/models.py_](myquotes/models.py) and include the classes (that subclass _django.db.models.Model_) and generally map to the database tables and the class variables, which map to the database fields.

-The Models (at least the first draft) that capture the ERD shown earlier are defined below:
+The Models (latest draft) that capture the ERD shown earlier are defined below:
 ```
 from django.db import models
 from django.core.validators import MaxValueValidator, MinValueValidator